 Now more than ever, we need to pull together to support those who need it most.
 During the COVID-19 pandemic, the Atlantic Compassion Fund is helping us do just that.
 The Atlantic Compassion Fund is here to provide financial support to local registered charities across PEI to help them respond to the immediate and emerging needs of vulnerable populations their local communities.

-The fund consists of two tiers.
+The fund consists of two tiers – Emergency Community Support Fund and Compassion Fund for Charities.
 The first tier is aimed at ensuring that the needs of vulnerable Islanders resulting from the COVID-19 crisis are being addressed.
-We are working closely with other key stakeholders to identify the needs as the landscape continues to change and are developing a Tier 2 funding model that will focus on how we support the essential services of the community sector throughout the crisis.
+We are working closely with other key stakeholders to identify the needs as the landscape continues to change and the Tier 2 funding model that will focus on how we support the essential services of the community sector throughout the crisis.
+See below how the funds have helped Islanders so far:

 In-Kind Furniture Donations from Atlantic Business Interiors